 An applicant without a trademark attorney is more likely to receive an office action than when an applicant files with a trademark attorney.
 Most trademark applications have to deal with provisional refusals that can be overcome with an effective office action response.
-An effective office action response requires a thorough understanding of trademark law and the ability to craft favorable arguments specific to the facts of your application.
+An effective office action response requires a thorough understanding of trademark law and the ability to craft favourable arguments specific to the facts of your application.

-What is a Geographically descriptive refusal?
+What is a Geographically Descriptive USPTO Office Action?

 For example, “Lexington” for a bourbon whiskey distilled in Lexington, KY, is geographically descriptive.
 This policy aims to avoid monopolizing a common word that other brand owners may use to describe their goods and services.